How many ohms of resistance should a Whirlpool dryer heating element have?

 The heating element should read between 8 to 15 ohms of resistance for the 279838.

 Replaced heating element and thermostat mounted on it.
 Still no heat.
 Heating element was bad for sure.
 What else could it be?

-Answer Hello Corey.
+Answer Hello Chris.
 Check and make sure you have 240 volts coming to the dryer.
 Check and make sure the unit is not set to Air Fluff.
-Also check the heater and thermostats and see if they are good.
+Also check the thermostats and see if they are good.
 You can test these with a multi-meter TJMA-DM1.
 They should read closed for continuity.
 Here is a link on how to use a multi-meter. http://forum.appliancepartspros.com/oven-repair-including-ranges-cooktops/4810-how-check-continuity-ohmmeter.html